awgraves/secret_santa/README.md

 # Secret Santa Application
 This is code I wrote for a frontend coding challenge using Vue.js and VUEX.
+I originally worked on this as a private project on my local machine and later decided to convert it into a git repo to upload to github.

 The challenge was to build an application that would access the https://randomuser.me API, pull random user data, then create random gift exchanges between these users.
 Each user must give and receive 1 gift.